GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/02.311-320/09.Prayer-Is-the-Soul's-Sincere-Desire/docs.md

 ---
+title: |
-title: 319.
-Prayer Is the Soul's Sincere Desire
+    319. Prayer Is the Soul's Sincere Desire - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 319.
+Prayer Is the Soul's Sincere Desire.
+Prayer is the soul's sincere desire,  Unuttered or expressed;  The motion of a hidden fire  That trembles in the breast.
+He prayeth best who loveth best  All things both great and small;  For the dear God who loveth us,  He made and loveth all.
+    keywords:  |
-    keywords: Church Hymnal, Prayer Is the Soul's Sincere Desire, Prayer is the soul's sincere desire,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Prayer Is the Soul's Sincere Desire, Prayer is the soul's sincere desire.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 319. PRAYER IS THE SOUL'S SINCERE DESIRE
+####  Church Hymnal 1941,

 ```txt
 1.